Leoff00/leoff00/README.md

-23y. currently working with API Integrations at Spread Tecnologia.
+23y.
 I like to build challenge things and understand how it works under the hoods. let's get it.

 Stacks: **Node JS(Javascript/Typescript), Golang, React, Docker, Cloud Computing and it's enough.**